D-SECURE: Dual-Source Evidence Combination for Unified Reasoning in Misinformation Detection: Experiments

-\paragraph{Local manipulation is not a reliable proxy for truth.} HAMMER excels at detecting pixel- and token-level edits, yet its strict 3-way factual accuracy on ClaimReview2024+ is only 45\%.
+\paragraph{Local manipulation is not a reliable proxy for truth.} HAMMER excels at detecting pixel- and token-level edits, yet its strict 3-way factual accuracy on ClaimReview2024+ is only 44.46\%.
 This aligns with the intuition that globally false claims can be paired with completely pristine images, and conversely manipulated content can accompany factually correct narratives.

+\paragraph{Generated media cannot be verified through local reasoning alone.} HAMMER performs worst on DGM\textsuperscript{4}+ with an accuracy of 18.13\%, indicating that large-scale local manipulations are difficult to detect.
+The addition of external evidence in DEFAME and D-SECURE significantly improves performance.

-\paragraph{External evidence alone is brittle under subtle edits.} DEFAME performs reasonably when sufficient web evidence is available, but it frequently defaults to NEI (as seen in its 25.06\% accuracy on DGM\textsuperscript{4}), and misclassifies manipulated posts as Supported when edits are subtle.
-This explains its limited strict accuracy of 30.0\%.
+\paragraph{External evidence alone is brittle under subtle edits.} DEFAME performs reasonably when sufficient web evidence is available, but it frequently defaults to NEI (as seen in its 64.08\% accuracy on DGM\textsuperscript{4}), and misclassifies manipulated posts as Supported when edits are subtle.
+This explains its limited strict accuracy of 38.60\%.

-\paragraph{Combining internal and external signals yields meaningful gains.} D-SECURE outperforms DEFAME across the majority of factuality rules while matching HAMMER’s manipulation detection strength.
-The improvement is most pronounced in manipulation and intervention-aware settings, where HAMMER’s grounded inconsistencies help DEFAME avoid incorrect endorsements.
+\paragraph{Combining internal and external signals yields meaningful gains.} D-SECURE outperforms DEFAME and HAMMER across the majority of benchmarks.
+The improvement is most pronounced in manipulation and intervention-aware settings of ClaimReview2024+, where HAMMER’s grounded inconsistencies help DEFAME avoid incorrect endorsements.
 This supports the central claim of the paper: neither local nor global evidence is sufficient alone, and dual-source fusion is necessary for robust multimodal misinformation detection.

 Overall, these results demonstrate that D-SECURE successfully bridges the gap between manipulation sensitivity and factual verification, leading to more reliable and interpretable judgements in diverse misinformation scenarios.